edgedb/edgedb/docs/guides/tutorials/trpc.rst

    export type AppRouter = typeof appRouter;

-This example defines a query that fetches user data from EdgeDB, ensuring type safety in both the query and response.
+This example defines a query that fetches user data from Gel, ensuring type safety in both the query and response.

 Step 4: Use tRPC Client